JunChen22/e-commerce/README.md

     ├── application.yml
     └── generatorConfig.xml - MyBatisGenerator setting.

-ECom-admin is similar structure and provide similar basic functions.
+admin is similar structure and provide similar basic functions.
 But ECom-admin provides more unique ones.
-Will have role and permission based.
+Will have role and permission based. admin
-ECom-admin
 ├── config                 - MyBatis configuration and other configuration.
 ├── controller
 ├── dao                    - custom data access object(DAO) interface to interact with Postgres.
 Definitition impltemented in resources.